2018 Global Risk Forecast - Sub-Saharan Africa

 Several countries in Sub-Saharan Africa are holding presidential or general elections in 2018, many of which will be key for the regional and global economies.

 The Democratic Republic of the Congo (DRC), which was plunged into a political crisis since December 2016, when President Joseph Kabila failed to step down and hand over power, is due to hold its long-awaited presidential election in December 2018.
 In the meantime, the security situation is deteriorating in several parts of the country, displacing over 1.7 million people this year alone, who live in squalid conditions and face malnourishment and disease.
-This comes as the demand for cobalt – a metal used in many electronic products and electric vehicles, and of which over half the world's reserves are located in the south-eastern parts of the country – is experiencing exponential growth worldwide.
+This comes as the demand for cobalt a metal used in many electronic products and electric vehicles, and of which over half the world's reserves are located in the south-eastern parts of the country is experiencing exponential growth worldwide.
 The worsening security environment will likely present increasing supply-chain and compliance risks for companies relying on the metal, including electric car manufacturers and technology firms.
 Also read: Trend Assessment: The DRC's multiple problems In Kenya, last year's disputed election results, whose validity opposition leader Raila Odinga continues to question, will continue to hamper the country's economic growth outlook amid debt rising to near-unsustainable levels.
 As the political crisis is likely to persist, this could affect the country's nascent oil extraction in north-western Turkana county, which could otherwise be a boon for President Uhuru Kenyatta's second term.
 Without a political settlement which includes the opposition, business-related and security risks will continue to grow throughout 2018.

 As the political crisis [in Kenya] is likely to persist, this could affect the country's nascent oil extraction in north-western Turkana county